 4.10 – The student defendant and the Vice Chancellor have the right to offer evidence.

 4.11 – The student defendant has the right to argue on behalf of himself or herself.

 4.12 – The Committee members have the right to cross-examine each witness who will testify.

 4.13 – The Committee members have the right to call/interview anyone not involved in the hearing who may have information that helps in the deliberation process.

 4.14 -The student will be notified by the Chair of the Disciplinary Hearing Committee or the Vice Chancellor for Student Services’ designee regarding finding of guilt or innocence and sanction imposed, if any.

-4.15 – Victims of cases involving violence and/or sexual offenses will be informed of the outcome of the hearing and subsequent appeals.
+4.15 – Victims of cases involving violence will be informed of the outcome of the hearing and subsequent appeals.